ajva09/wiki.fysetc/docs/Mini12864_Panel.md

 ## Optional Hardware module:

-The SD card of mini12864 can be  set on the side or in the front,  which requires a module to implement.
-As shown below:
+The SD card of mini12864 can be  set on the side or in the front,  which requires a module as shown below:

 ![mini12864_SD1](images/mini12864_SD1.png)